BilkentCompGen/saber/README.md

 ```
 $ ./saber -s source.fa -t target.fa [-optional arguments]
 ```
-SABER only accepts fasta and fastq files as inputs for source and target sequences.
+SABER only accepts FASTA and FASTQ files as inputs for source and target sequences.
 Some useful optional arguments are as follows:

 ***-h or --help:*** Display help menu